-What to Expect When Setting Boundaries with Someone With Narcissistic Personality Disorder
+What to Expect When Setting Boundaries with a “Narcissist”

 You can and should feel confident setting boundaries in your relationships.
 That goes for any relationship of course, but it’s even more important when you’re in a relationship with someone with NPD or is showing narcissistic behavior.
 There are a few things to be aware of though.

 Setting firm boundaries with somebody who has narcissistic personality disorder may trigger them into cycling through their behavior.
 Be prepared for them to:

 - Blame you or make things seem like your fault

 - Minimize your feelings

 The bottom line, and what you must keep in mind, is that your boundaries need to be put in place.
 You’re taking care of yourself, and you deserve to have boundaries in place that protect you and make you feel safe and comfortable in your relationship.